 Take a large container, place the whole gammon inside the container and run under cold water for 30 minutes.

 Transfer the gammon into a large saucepan and add the cut vegetables, cloves and bay leaves.
 Pour enough cold water to cover all the ingredients.
-Boil the contents and then turn down to a simmer for 3-4 hours.
-Ensure you remove any excess scum that builds at the top during cooking.
+Bring to the boil, reduce the heat and simmer for 3-4 hours.
+Remove any excess scum that floats to the top during cooking with a large spoon.
 If need be, add more water.

-To make sure the gammon is cooked, slowly pull the small bone at the base – this should easily fall away from the flesh.
+To check the gammon is cooked, slowly pull the small bone at the base – this should easily fall away from the flesh.
 Once the gammon is cooked, leave it in the stock at room temperature to cool down.

-Take out the gammon from the cooking liquor, pull away the meat from the bones and remove any fat, skin and sinew.
-Take the meat and mix it with the chopped parsley in a small bowl.
-Divide the mix equally into the loaf tins, a stainless steel ring or a terrine mould.
-Refrigerate overnight.
+Remove the gammon from the cooking liquor, pull the meat away from the bones and remove any fat, skin and sinew.
+Take the meat and mix it with the parsley in a bowl.
+Divide the mix equally into either loaf tins, a stainless steel ring or a terrine mould.
+Cover and refrigerate overnight.

-Prepare the pineapple by cutting it into 2cm-sized cubes and then rolling in the caster sugar.
+Roll the pineapple cubes in the caster sugar.

 Season the pineapple with cracked black pepper and continue to cook for another minute.
-Pour the caramelised and now peppered pineapple onto a clean baking tray.
-Leave to one side to cool down to room temperature.
+Transfer the caramelised pineapple onto a clean baking tray and leave to cool.

-Take out the potted gammon from the mould and serve in the middle of each serving plate.
+Remove the potted gammon from the mould and arrange in the middle of each serving plate.

-Put the peppered pineapple on the plate around the gammon and finish with a handful of micro salad leaves dressed with some British rapeseed oil.
-Finally add some toasted sourdough to each plate and serve immediately
+Arrange the pineapple around the gammon and finish with a handful of micro salad leaves dressed with some rapeseed oil.
+Finally, add some toasted sourdough to each plate and serve immediately.